-Remember that at least 60% of the loan proceeds must be used for payroll costs or none of the loan will be forgiven.
+Remember that at least 60% of the loan proceeds must be used for payroll costs or loan forgiveness will be reduced.
 If salaries decrease by more than 25% for any employee who made less than \$100,000 annualized in 2019 OR if the number of FTEs decreases, the forgiveness amount will be reduced.